UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 There are also daily street performances featuring all your favourite characters.

-Despicable Me Minion Mayhem is fantastic - one of the top rides in the park
+Despicable Me Minion Mayhem is fantastic - one of the top rides

 Freeze Ray Sliders is a gentle variation on the classic waltzer/teacups rides.
 Enjoyable if not particularly memorable.
 It's best suited to younger riders (not that it stopped me having a go).